-Post-purchase stress, or post-purchase death syndrome, covers a range of issues that a hermit crab might display after transitioning from one environment to another.
+Post-purchase stress, or post-purchase death syndrome, covers a range of issues that a hermit crab may display when transitioning from one environment to another.

-Some state that PPS or PPDS in hermit crabs is caused by their physiological inability to adapt to rapid environmental changes.
-For example, Animal Biology shows that terrestrial hermit crabs are sensitive to temperature changes.
+PPS in hermit crabs is due to their physiological inability to adapt to sudden environmental alterations.
+Animal Biology found that terrestrial hermit crabs are sensitive to temperature changes.

-Whether PPS/PPDS is caused by psychological stresses or physical issues with environmental factors, it’s still dangerous.
-Post-purchase stress can lead to serious illness and premature mortality.
+Whether PPS is caused by psychological stress or physical issues with environmental factors, it’s still extremely dangerous.
+Post-purchase stress can lead to serious illness and early mortality.

 Why Is My New Hermit Crab Not Moving?

-Hermit crabs are usually nocturnal creatures.
-That’s why you need to get a sense of their routine rather than making a quick judgment when your hermit crab isn’t moving.
+Hermit crabs are nocturnal creatures, so you need to understand their routine rather than make a rash judgment about why they’re not moving.

-There could be several normal reasons why one of your hermit crabs is stationary for extended periods of time.
+There could be normal reasons why one of your hermit crabs isn’t moving, including:

-A hermit crab primarily sleeps during the day to avoid drying out during the day in the heat of its natural environment.
-A sleeping hermit will be found in an out-of-the-way section of its habitat, tucked inside its shell.
+Hermit crabs sleep during the day to avoid predators and direct sun exposure.
+A sleeping hermit will be found in an out-of-the-way part of its enclosure inside its protective shell.

-While sleeping, a hermit crab will keep its antenna close to the mouth of its shell to sense predators.
+While sleeping, a hermit crab will keep its antennae close to the roof of its shell to detect predators.

-High levels of humidity or heat inside a hermie’s shell may cause it to sleep outside of that shell.
-If it does, you’ll find your hermit crab lying motionless somewhere in its tank.
+High humidity inside a hermie’s shell can cause it to sleep externally to the shell.
+If that happens, you’ll find the hermit crab lying motionless in its tank.

-However, a sleeping hermit crab will start to move if you pick it up.
-If your hermit crab doesn’t move when you pick it up, the humidity levels could be making it sick and, thus, motionless.
+A sleeping hermit crab will move if you pick it up.
+If a hermit crab doesn’t move when you lift it, the humidity levels could have made it sick and lethargic.

-Molting involves a hermit crab shedding its old exoskeleton to grow.
-This is an energy-consuming process, which is why a hermit crab will be motionless throughout the duration.
+Molting involves a hermit crab shedding its old exoskeleton to regenerate and grow.
+It’s an energy-consuming process, meaning the hermit crab will be motionless.

 Why Is My New Hermit Crab Not Eating?

-As well as post-purchase stress, hermit crabs can experience suppressed appetite due to illness or the natural and normal process of molting.
-If your hermit crab is molting, you may notice that it no longer moves as much.
+As well as post-purchase stress, hermit crabs can experience suppressed appetite due to illness or molting.
+If a hermit crab is molting, it’ll seldom move until the process has been completed.

 My New Hermit Crab Buried Itself

-Perhaps you recently bought a new hermit crab and introduced it into the main habitat.
+Perhaps you recently bought and introduced a new hermit crab to the main tank.
 Then, it buried itself and won’t come out.
-It could be dealing with PPS.
-Hiding, retreating into its shell, or burying itself are common signs.
+Hiding, retreating into its shell, or burying itself are common signs of PPS.

-There are other reasons as to why a hermit crab might bury itself.
-These include:
+There are other reasons why a hermit crab might bury itself, including:

-If your hermit crab is molting, it’ll stay buried for the duration of the process.
+If a hermit crab is molting, it’ll stay buried because this triggers the molting hormone (MH).

-This can take between 1-2 months, so be patient and don’t move it during this process.
-Hermies are fragile during this time, and moving them could result in injury.
+The molting process takes 1-2 months, so be patient and don’t move it.
+Hermit crabs are more vulnerable than usual during this time, and moving them could result in stress or injury.